 Leaving Clava Cairns we take a short drive to Cawdor Castle.
-This beautifully kept medieval castle, built around a 15th century tower house keep, is rich in Highland history.
-It also has a wonderful gardens to explore after visiting the castle.
-The castle was made famous by its literary connection to Shakespeare's Macbeth (even though the castle itself was built a few centuries after Macbeth).
+This beautifully kept medieval castle, built around a 15th century tower house keep, is rich in Highland history and is the ancestral home of the Clan Campbell of Cawdor.
+It also has wonderful gardens to explore after visiting the castle.
+Following Cawdor Castle we return back to Inverness enjoying the beautiful views of the Moray Firth estuary with the distant backdrop of stunning Highland mountains.

 Highlights of a Highland Discovery Tour inc. Cawdor Castle

 13th April to 6th October: £380